-Ismail El-Assadd, RN, University Health Network, IEN from Palestine, Joan Lesmond IEN of the Year Award-Winner, 2012
+Ismail El-Assadd, RN, London Health Sciences Centre University Hospital, IEN from Palestine, Joan Lesmond IEN of the Year Award-Winner, 2012

 When I moved to Canada, I had to really struggle.
 Starting from scratch isn’t easy at all.
 When I first wanted to apply for the registration exam it was so overwhelming because it’s not just about knowledge; it’s about culture and the psycho-social, and it has to be in a Canadian way.
 Within six months, I was okay, I passed the exam.
 And this wouldn’t have happened without CARE.
 They really helped me a lot, put me on the right track.
 Then I found a job as a community visiting nurse.
 At the beginning I wondered, after 15 years of intensive care nursing, can I really go and work with Ontarians in their houses?
 One day I went to a senior for a therapeutic visit, and stayed with him, telling stories, for a couple hours.
 When I was leaving he said, “Thank you son, you really made my day.”
 That time, I really knew that I can make it in Canada.
 Finally I got hired in the ICU at London Health Sciences University Hospital, and faced the challenge of really becoming a Canadian nurse working in a team.
 They were so helpful; they accepted me and trust me.
 Now the sky is the limit!